Rahmanawan99/Rahmanawan99/README.md

-### Hi there 👋
+### 👋 Hi, I'm Rahman — an MSc Artificial Intelligence student based in Dubai, currently working in RegTech (Regulatory Technology).
-I'm Rahman, a CS Student with a passion for building innovative and user-friendly apps.
+I'm passionate about building innovative, user-friendly apps that automate and accelerate everyday tasks.
+While I'm not a traditional software engineer by title, I enjoy using code to solve problems and streamline workflows.
-I know JS, Python, and Java, and have experience working with React.
+I work primarily with JavaScript, Python, and Java, and have hands-on experience with React and modern web technologies.
-Feel free to reach out to me if you have any questions or just want to chat about software development!
+Always open to chatting about AI, automation, or development in general — feel free to reach out!
-Email: rahmanahmed111@gmail.com
+📫 Email: rahmanahmed111@gmail.com

 Passion:
 [![VSCO](https://img.shields.io/badge/VSCO-000000?style=for-the-badge&logo=VSCO&logoColor=white)](https://vsco.co/rahmanawan99/gallery)